 No, you don’t want to peel the zucchini for these chocolate chip zucchini muffins.
 Though it might seem like you need to, it actually gets absorbed into the batter because it’s not a super thick skin.
 Don’t worry about peeling!

+Let them cool for a bit and serve them warm!
 Or cold is good too.
-You can keep them in an air tight container for up to one week.
+You can keep them in an air tight container for up to 1 week.

-- Chocolate Banana Blender Muffins
+- Chocolate Chip Pumpkin Muffins

-- Nutella Stuffed Double Chocolate Banana Muffins
+- Nutella-Stuffed Double Chocolate Banana Muffins

 - Double Chocolate Banana Muffins